A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: Proofs

 \subsection{Proof of convergence guarantee of the potential-based perfect LRS (Proposition~\ref{prop:conver})}

-The proof is derived based on the work of \citet{wiewiora2003principled} and \citet{okudo2021subgoal}.
+The proof is derived firmly anchored in the foundational work present in \citet{wiewiora2003principled} and \citet{okudo2021subgoal}.
 The convergence guarantee property is only applicable to on-policy RL algorithms such as SARSA and PPO.
 We start by proving $F(s_t,a_t, s_{t-1}, a_{t-1}) = \Phi(s_t,a_t) -\gamma^{-1} \Phi(s_{t-1}, a_{t-1})$ is a potential-based reward shaping function (i.e., the optimal policy in the old setting remains optimal when the reward function is modified by adding the reward shaping function).
 We first of all write down the optimal Q-value of the original MDP:

 We now write down the optimal Q-value when the reward function is modified with the shaping reward, we denote it as $Q_\Phi^*$:

 The term $ \mathbb E [\Phi(s_{-1}, a_{-1})]$ refers to the expected value of the potential function $\Phi$ of the previous state and action, given $\pi$.
 They are considered as the exploration history and will not impact the current update when RL algorithms are on-policy.
 Thus the optimal policy remains.
 Since instruction guides the learning agent to reach the final goal, it can be seen as telling the agent what subgoals are required in order to reach the final goal. the potential function can be set as $\Phi(s_t, a_t) = \alpha \times c(s_t, a_t)$, where $\alpha$ is a hyperparameter and $c(s_t, a_t)$ is a function that outputs the sequence number of the subgoal that the $(s_t, a_t)$ tuple contributes to.
 Therefore, the final shaping reward function $F$ can be seen as measuring the increment of the achieved subgoals from the last state.
 Thus, we proved that LRS function is approximately a potential-based shaping function and the optimal policy invariance is guaranteed.